13 and make straight paths for your feet, so that what is lame may not be dislocated, but rather be healed.

 Verse 13 is a quote from Proverbs 4:26 (LXX).

 13 and make straight paths for your feet,

 The believer’s walk needs to go in the right direction.
 It is important not to stray off course.
-If we stray, then we open ourselves is divine discipline (Prov 4:25-27).
+If we stray, then we open ourselves to divine discipline (Prov 4:25–27).
 Christians should not allow distractions to put them off the path of God’s will.
 Every Christian must keep the direction of where he heads clearly in view.
 Otherwise, he can go off path into asides that may distract his walk with God.
-The goal is to become like Jesus in walking with God (He 12:1-2).
+The goal is to become like Jesus in walking with God (He 12:1–2).